Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Weight (16 bits):
 : Special value with interpretation depending on the Type field value.

-- Not used in case of broadcast group.
+- Not used with broadcast groups.
-- In backup group defines the link priority.
+- Defines the link priority in backup groups.
-- In the rest cases the meaning is not yet defined (reserved for future).
+- Not yet defined (reserved for future) for any other cases.

 ~~~
  0 1 2 3 4 5 6 7
 +-+-+-+-+-+-+-+
 |   (zero)  |M|
 +-+-+-+-+-+-+-+